 How long do tutoring sessions last?

 Tutoring services last between 15 minutes to 4 hours depending on the parents’ preference and the clients’ budget.

 How often do tutoring sessions occur?

 Most of our students receive between 2 to 4 hours per week of tutoring.

 What subjects do ETS tutors teach?

-ETS tutors teach science, social sciences, english, mathematics, language arts, foreign language and ESL (English as a Second Language).
+ETS tutors teach science, history, social sciences, english, mathematics, language arts, foreign language and ESL (English as a Second Language).

 Tutors help to prepare young adult and adult students for the ACT/ SAT and GED as well as remedial literacy and math assistance.